aka-sh19/todo-list/README.md

 ### Clean and Responsive UI

 The application's user interface is designed to be clean and intuitive, ensuring a pleasant user experience on different devices and screen sizes.

-## Contribution

-We welcome contributions from beginner-level developers interested in improving and expanding the Todo List Web Application.
-Whether you have ideas for UI enhancements, additional features, or code optimizations, your contributions are highly valued.
-Please feel free to raise issues and submit pull requests to contribute to the project's growth.